gregzaal/Auto-Voice-Channels/README.md

   * `admin_id` is your ID, for the bot to DM you when it logs on, joins servers, gets errors, etc.
   * `client_id` is the bot ID.
   * `log_timezone` is for the time displayed in logs, see [this list](https://stackoverflow.com/questions/13866926/is-there-a-list-of-pytz-timezones).
-  * `loop_interval` is the default interval of the main loop that renames channels.
-This gets increased/decreased dynamically depending on the number of active channels.
   * `token` is your bot's private token you can find [here](https://discordapp.com/developers/applications) - do not share it with anyone else.

 ```json